redelivre/redelivre/src/wp-content/plugins/meks-easy-ads-widget/readme.txt

 3. Widget in action example

 == Changelog ==

+= 2.0.3 =
+* Improved: Avoid image stretching on front end (if user does not upload the proper image size)
+* Tested with WP 4.9

+= 2.0.2 =
+* Improved: Some special characters in code ads were not rendered properly in special cases
+* Improved: Ad links are now sanitized so ads are always displayed even if link URL is not specified

 = 2.0.1 =
 * Fixed: Rotate (slide) option not working properly with code ads